-Friendly Harbor Drop in Center.
-Our Mission is to restore hope, dignity, and a sense of purpose to Pueblo citizens who happen to have a mental illness.
-Our Goals are to assist these people in their quest for recovery. www.friendlyharbor.org/
+The center’s mission is to restore hope, dignity, and a sense of purpose to Pueblo citizens who happen to have a mental illness.
+Our goals are to assist these people in their quest for recovery. www.friendlyharbor.org/

-La Puente.
-Located in Colorado’s San Luis Valley providing emergency shelter, food assistance, transitional housing, self-sufficiency services, homeless prevention, community outreach services, and job training for the homeless and other community members in crisis.
+Located in Colorado’s San Luis Valley, the organization provides emergency shelter, food assistance, transitional housing, self-sufficiency services, homeless prevention, community outreach services, and job training for the homeless and other community members in crisis.
 La Puente endeavors to meet immediate needs and to empower people to live independently, with dignity. www.lapuente.net/

-Sangre de Cristo Hospice & Palliative Care.
-The hospice mission is to provide terminally ill patients with the necessary physical, motional and spiritual support to ensure the best quality of their remaining lives, allowing them to die with dignity; and to provide patient’s families and friends with emotional support for the remainder of the patients’ lives and thereafter. socohospice.org/
+The hospice mission is to provide terminally ill patients with the necessary physical, emotional and spiritual support to ensure the best quality of their remaining lives, allowing them to die with dignity; and to provide patient’s families and friends with emotional support for the remainder of the patients’ lives and thereafter. socohospice.org/

-YWCA Family Crisis Center.
-Women come to us in times of crisis, as survivors of rape or domestic violence.
+Women come to the center in times of crisis, as survivors of rape or domestic violence.
 They come for job training and career counseling.
 They come for childcare.
 They come for health and fitness.
 They come for a variety of reasons.
 But they leave with a renewed spirit, new skills, and stronger lives.
 More info at www.ywcapueblo.com

 Often an important first step to serve globally is through raising our awareness of global needs along with how God is at work meeting those needs.
 Then, equipped with knowledge, we prayerfully explore how God may be asking us to love our global brothers and sisters.